MatsThieme/SnowballEngineTemplate/README.md

 </br>
 </br>

-### ParallaxBackground implements Renderable
+### ParallaxBackground
 A graphical component for rendering parallax scrolling images.
 [Wikipedia: Parallax scrolling](https://en.wikipedia.org/wiki/Parallax_scrolling)
 </br>
 </br>

-### ParticleSystem implements Renderable
+### ParticleSystem
 </br>
 </br>

-### Text implements Renderable
+### Text
 Render a string.
 </br>
 </br>

-### Texture implements Renderable
+### Texture
 Render an image.
 </br>
 </br>

-### TileMap implements Renderable
+### TileMap
 Render a tilemap and collide with other objects.
 </br>
 </br>

 ### Transform
-The Transform Component is by default added to every GameObject on creation, only one Transform is allowed per GameObject.
+The Transform Component is by default added to every new GameObject on creation, only one Transform is allowed per GameObject.
-A Transform Component stores position, rotation and scale of their GameObject.
+A Transform Component stores position, rotation and scale of their GameObject, which will affect the GameObjects other components and children.
-A child-GameObjects Transform is relative to their parents.
 </br>
 </br>

-### Video implements Renderable
+### Video
 Render a Video/Movie, playback is controlled through an HTMLVideoElement.
 </br>
 </br>